sourmash-bio/sourmash/doc/command-line.md

 the same `<output_base>` is used repeatedly and an output file is going to be overwritten.
 With `-U/--output-add-query-md5sum` this should only happen when identical sketches are present in a query database.
-Please use `--force-allow-overwrite-output` to allow overwriting of output files in this case.
+Use `--force-allow-overwrite-output` to allow overwriting of output files without an error.

 ## `sourmash tax` subcommands for integrating taxonomic information into gather results